sagemath/sage/src/doc/en/developer/workflows.rst

     $ git push trac HEAD:u/user/description

-and then fill in the "Branch" field in the github issue description as explained in :ref:`section-git-push`.
+and then fill in the "Branch" field in the trac ticket description as explained in :ref:`section-git-push`.